Course Descriptions>Avalanche Courses

 Yes, avalanches do happen in New England and each year a number of backcountry enthusiasts are injured or killed in New England from avalanches.

-WHY CHOOSE ACADIA MOUNTAIN GUIDES FOR YOUR AVALANCHE COURSE?
+WHY CHOOSE ACADIA MOUNTAIN GUIDES FOR YOUR AVALANCHE EDUCATION?

 Jon Tierney is the longest standing, continuous provider of AIARE avalanche courses in the east.
 He first brought avalanche courses to New England as early as 1986 on Katahdin.
-He began co-instructing with and was mentored by Karl Klassen in the mid 90's.
-As an IFMGA guide, Jon along with Marc Chauvin are the only fully certified Ski Mountaineering Guides regularly teaching avalanche courses in New England.
-In his lifetime, Jon has a love of the alpine has spent a lot of time on snow both as an alpine and ski guide and a climbing ranger and you will benefit from that experience.
+He began co-instructing with and was mentored by Karl Klassen in the mid 90's with the inception of AIARE.
+In his lifetime, Jon has a love of high places and has spent a lot of time on snow as an alpine and ski guide and a climbing ranger and you will benefit from that experience.
 He brings you experience from ranging from high altitude peaks in Alaska, China and South American to mountains of New England.
 Jon is known for making things easy to understand and his excellent blend of teaching skills that are highly effective with groups.
-Jon is an AIARE Level I course leader, Level II Instructor course leader and a graduate of the Level III professional course.
+If you take a course with Jon, you will take another.
+Jon is an AIARE Level I course leader, Level II course leader and a graduate of the Level III professional course.

 "Jon is a very experienced professional guide and one of best outdoor educators in the AMGA.
 His client care and technical skills are excellent." - 2006, Bela Vadasz (Ski Mountaineering discipline coordinator) and Rob Hess (AMGA Technical Director).

 Al Mandell is a superb, technically precise skier who has coached several aspiring IFMGA guides on their ski skills in preparation for their ski exams.
 But more than that he has a huge passion for skiing that you can't help but become infected by.
 He is an engineer so avalanche science makes sense and he is able to share it with participants in a very understandable and excited manner.
-Al has completed the AMGA Ski Guides Course, is taking his AMGA Advanced Ski Mountaineering Course and Aspirant Exam this spring and will pursue the AMGA Ski Mountaineering Certification the following year.
-If you take a course with Al, you will take another.
-Al is an AIARE Level I course leader, Level II Instructor and a graduate of the Level III professional course.
+Al has completed the AMGA Ski Guides Course and AMGA Advanced Ski Mountaineering Course and Aspirant Exam this spring and is pursue the AMGA Ski Mountaineering Certification.
+Al is an AIARE Level I course leader, Level II course leader and a graduate of the Level III professional course.

 Blake Keogh is the newest member of our team but he is no stranger to snow.
-A superb skier, Blake shadowed and assisted on nearly every course we ran last season.
+A superb skier, Blake shadowed and assisted on nearly every course we ran in 2015 and 2016.
 Now that's a lot of commitment from someone whose friends are all out there shredding the "pow" on those freshie days.
 That commitment extends to research and Blake completed his graduate thesis on the subject of The Human Factor Effect and Avalanches in Tuckerman Ravine.
 Blake an AIARE Level I course instructor.
+Blake is a Level 1 course instructor and graduate of the Level III professional course as well.

-So before you just sign up for a course, compare our instructor team to others out there.
+So before you just sign up for a course, compare our instructor team to others.
 When you do, the choice will be easy.

 Each participant on an AMGCS avalanche course will be provided a beacon, probe and shovel.
 Interestingly we were surprised to learn that not all northeastern avalanche courses traveling in avalanche terrain were outfitted with the core safety tools.
 Additionally each group of four will be provided a group snow study kit.
 Of course, if you have your own you are welcome to use it.